The Association for Women's Health Care

 Osteoporosis sneaks up on you, because it doesn’t produce any symptoms until your bones are so weak that they begin to fracture.
-Women have a very high risk of developing osteoporosis when they reach menopause, so the doctors at The Association for Women’s Health Care encourage you to come in for an evaluation at one of our offices located in Chicago and Northbrook, Illinois.
+Women have a very high risk of developing osteoporosis when they reach menopause, so the doctors at The Association for Women’s Health Care encourage you to come in for an evaluation at one of our offices located in The Loop in Chicago and Northbrook, Illinois.

 Osteoporosis is a disease in which bones are weak and brittle because you’ve lost bone mass.
 In other words, you just don’t have the amount of bone your body needs.
 Osteoporosis puts you at risk for fractures, which are not always caused by a fall or injury.
 Your bones can break simply because they’re too weak to support the weight and movement of your body.